Leadership Lessons from 2020

 Beyond a survey, leaders can support employee mental health by listening to concerns, getting feedback on proposed changes, and communicating openly and often.
 Disconnected leaders will not recognize the need for transparency.
 This brings us to empathy.

-If the last 18 months have shown us anything, it’s that a crisis can hit at any time.
+If 2020 has shown us anything, it’s that a crisis can hit at any time.
 Great leaders empower their employees with ongoing crisis management training.
 The time to prepare for a crisis is before it strikes.
 A crisis management plan should include:

 - Response Training